 Course Leader KaDISS and Scene Study

-His wide-reaching educational work includes heading the RADA MA Courses until 2017, many productions of classics and new plays, courses and projects as guest director for RADA and other leading drama schools in London, as well as supervising design projects for the Slade School of Fine Art.
-He is currently Associate Teacher at the School of Directing of the National Theatre of Greece.
+His wide-reaching educational work includes heading the MA Courses at the Royal Academy of Dramatic Art until 2017, many productions of classics and new plays, courses and projects as guest director for RADA and other leading drama schools in London, as well as supervising design projects for the Slade School of Fine Art.
+He was Associate Teacher on the new theatre directing course at the Drama School of the National Theatre of Greece (2018/19).

 Professional Skills: Director (text-based physical theatre) – Classical and Early Modern Text, Classical and Continental Theatre; stage adaptation, devising; international workshops in interpreting Shakespeare in the UK, Belgium (regular encounters with the Brussels Shakespeare Society), Israel, France (collaboration with young actors-in-training of the Théâtre IRIS in Lyon) and Greece (2018 masterclasses for UTE Decentralised Academy).

 Gabrielle is a movement artist, movement director and acting tutor.
 Teaching work includes guest movement workshops for the Royal Shakespeare Company, Shakespeare’s Globe and leading actor training programmes in the UK and abroad.
 She is MA Tutor on the Theatre Lab, RADA and Visiting Lecturer at the University of Kent.
 She is a Fellow of the Higher Education Academy.